jetbrains-academy/sql-course/Lesson5/task1/task.md

 SELECT COUNT(42) FROM Planet;
 ```

 There is a special syntax `COUNT(*)` which means "just count the rows".
-It is helpful if count the rows is really what
-you meant to do.
+It is helpful if count the rows is really what you meant to do.
 However, it may not be so, as we will see below.

 All aggregate functions except for `COUNT` return `NULL` if all input values are `NULL` or if the input is empty.
-`COUNT` is the only one standard aggregate function which never returns `NULL`.
-If the input is empty or if all input values are
+`COUNT` is the only standard aggregate function which never returns `NULL`.
-`NULL`, `COUNT` will return `0`.
+If the input is empty or if all input values are `NULL`, `COUNT` will return `0`.

 ### Handling of distinct values

 By default, the aggregate function input is a list, which allows for duplicates.
-However, sometimes we may want to
-remove duplicates and calculate distinct values only.
+However, sometimes we may want to remove duplicates and calculate distinct values only.

 Imagine that we want to count all planets visited by a spacecraft "Pegasus" and calculate their average radius.
-Here
-"visited planet" means "there was at least one flight to that planet".
+Here "visited planet" means "there was at least one flight to that planet".
 Those queries below looks nice, right?

 ```sql